胶质瘤

 摘要

-Abstract Background The intestinal microbiota regulates normal brain physiology and the pathogenesis of several neurological disorders.
-While prior studies suggested that this regulation operates through immune cells, the underlying mechanisms remain unclear.
-Leveraging two well characterized murine models of low-grade glioma (LGG) occurring in the setting of the neurofibromatosis type 1 (NF1) cancer predisposition syndrome, we sought to determine the impact of the gut microbiome on optic glioma progression.
-Methods Nf1-mutant mice genetically engineered to develop optic pathway gliomas (Nf1OPG mice) by 3 months of age were reared under germ-free (GF) conditions, treated with specific cocktails of antibiotics, or given fecal matter transplants (FMTs).
+BACKGROUND: The intestinal microbiota regulates normal brain physiology and the pathogenesis of several neurological disorders.
+While prior studies suggested that this operates through immune cells, the underlying mechanisms remain unclear.
+Leveraging 2 well-characterized murine models of low-grade glioma occurring in the setting of the neurofibromatosis type 1 (NF1) cancer predisposition syndrome, we sought to determine the impact of the gut microbiome on optic glioma progression.
+METHODS: Neurofibromatosis type 1 (Nf1)-mutant mice genetically engineered to develop optic pathway gliomas (Nf1OPG mice) by 3 months of age were reared under germ-free (GF) conditions, treated with specific cocktails of antibiotics, or given fecal matter transplants (FMTs).
 Intestinal microbial species were identified by 16S genotyping.
-Neutralizing TGFβ antibodies were delivered systemically, while in vitro experiments used isolated murine microglia and T cells.
-Single cell RNA sequencing analysis was performed using established methods.
-Results Nf1 OPG mice raised in a GF environment or postnatally treated with vancomycin did not harbor optic gliomas or exhibit OPG-induced retinal nerve fiber layer thinning, which was reversed following conventionally raised mouse FMT or colonization with Bacteroides species.
+Neutralizing transforming growth factor-beta (TGFβ) antibodies were delivered systemically, while in vitro experiments used isolated murine microglia and T cells.
+Single-cell RNA sequencing analysis was performed using established methods.
+RESULTS: Nf1 OPG mice raised in a GF environment or postnatally treated with vancomycin did not harbor optic gliomas or exhibit OPG-induced retinal nerve fiber layer thinning, which was reversed following conventionally raised mouse FMT or colonization with Bacteroides species.
 Moreover, this intestinal microbiota-regulated gliomagenesis was mediated by circulating TGFβ, such that systemic TGFβ neutralization reduced Nf1-OPG growth.
 TGFβ was shown to act on tumor-associated monocytes to induce Ccl3 expression and recruit CD8+ T cells necessary for glioma growth.
-Conclusions Taken together, these findings establish, for the first time, a mechanistic relationship between Bacteroides in the intestinal microbiome and NF1-LGG pathobiology, suggesting both future predictive risk assessment strategies and therapeutic opportunities.
+CONCLUSIONS: Taken together, these findings establish, for the first time, a mechanistic relationship between Bacteroides in the intestinal microbiome and NF1-LGG pathobiology, suggesting both future predictive risk assessment strategies and therapeutic opportunities.

 科研通智能强力驱动